Alanya Castle: History

 Most of the castle was built in the 13th century under the Seljuq Sultanate of Rûm following the city's conquest in 1220 by Alaeddin Keykubad I, as part of a building campaign that included the Kızıl Kule.

 The castle was built on the remnants of earlier Byzantine era and Roman era fortifications.
 After the area was pacified under the Ottoman Empire, the castle ceased to be purely defensive, and numerous villas were built inside the walls during the 19th century.
 Today the building is an open-air museum.
-Access to the seaward castle is ticketed, but much of the area inside the wall, including the landward castle is open to the general public.

-The castle is located 250 m high on a rocky peninsula jutting into the Mediterranean Sea, which protects it from three sides.
+The castle is located 250 m high on a rocky peninsula jutting into the Mediterranean Sea, which protects it from three sides and the entire castle complex covers approximately 10 hectares.

 The wall which surrounds the castle is 6.5 km long and includes 140 towers.
 400 different cisterns were built to serve the castle.
 In 2009, city officials filed to include Alanya Castle and Tersane as UNESCO World Heritage Sites, and they were named to the 2009 Tentative List.